HildoBijl/stepwise/frontend/src/ui/edu/README.md

 # Exercise system notes

 The exercise system is based on skills and exercises.
-Let's take a look at what they entail.
+Before reading this, it is wise to read in the [shared folder](../../../../shared/) about [skills](../../../../shared/edu/skills/) and [exercises](../../../../shared/edu/exercises/) first.

 ## Skills